triton-inference-server/hugectr_backend/README.md

  - [The load API](https://github.com/triton-inference-server/server/blob/master/docs/protocol/extension_model_repository.md#load) will load the network weight as part of the
 HugeCTR model (not including embedding tables), which means the Parameter server will independently provide an updated mechanism for existing embedding tables.
 If you need to load a new model, you can refer to the [samples](samples/dcn/README.md) to launch the Triton server again.
  - [The unload API](https://github.com/triton-inference-server/server/blob/master/docs/protocol/extension_model_repository.md#unload) will request that the HugeCTR model network's weights be unloaded from Triton (not including embedding tables), which means the embedding tables corresponding to the model will still remain in the Parameter server.

+ ## Metrix
+ Triton provides Prometheus metrics indicating GPU and request statistics.
+Use Prometheus to gather metrics into usable, actionable entries, giving you the data you need to manage alerts and performance information in your environment.
+Prometheus is usually used along side Grafana.
+Grafana is a visualization tool that pulls Prometheus metrics and makes it easier to monitor.
+You can build your own metrix system based on our example, see [HugeCTR Backend Metrics](docs/metrics.md).